2 Plate Tectonics

 2.4.1.
 Continental Rifting

 Rifts come in two types: narrow and broad.
-Narrow rifts contain a concentrated stress or divergent action.
-The best active example is the East African Rift Zone, where the horn of Africa near Somalia is breaking away from mainland Africa.
-Lake Baikal in Russia is also an active rift.
-Broad rifts distribute the deformation over a wide area of many fault-bounded locations, like in the western United States in a region known as the Basin and Range.
-The Wasatch Fault, which created the Wasatch Range in Utah, marks the eastern edge of the Basin and Range (Animation 1 and Animation 2).
+Narrow rifts are characterized by a high density of highly active divergent boundaries.
+The East African Rift Zone, where the horn of Africa is pulling away from the mainland, is an excellent example of an active narrow rift.
+Lake Baikal in Russia is another.
+Broad rifts also have numerous fault zones, but they are distributed over wide areas of deformation.
+The Basin and Range region located in the western United States is a type of broad rift.
+The Wasatch Fault, which also created the Wasatch Mountain Range in the state of Utah, forms the eastern divergent boundary of this broad rift (Animation 1 and Animation 2).

 2.4.2.
 Mid-ocean ridges